CSCfi/csc-user-guide/docs/data/Allas/using_allas/common_use_cases.md

 * **Public:** You can also have ACLs granting public read access to the data, which is useful for e.g. sharing public scientific results or public datasets.

 * **Temp URLs:** A temp URL is a unique URL to access an object.
 These URLs can be time limited.
 Anybody with the URL can access the object, but the URL is not feasible to just guess.
 This is a good way to somewhat securely share data to a limited audience, who do not need to have their own Allas accounts.
 Temp URLs are created per object, not per bucket.
-Temp URLs are a feature of Swift.
-In S3 the corresponding feature is called _a Signed URL_.
-Please see the differences between using the [Swift and S3 protocols](../accessing_allas.md#protocols){:target="_blank"}.
+[Temp URLs](./swift_client.md#temp-urls){:target="_blank"} are a feature of Swift.
+In S3 the corresponding feature is called *a Signed URL*.
+See the differences between using the [Swift and S3 protocols](../accessing_allas.md#protocols){:target="_blank"}.

 &nbsp;